When temperatures start turning colder and kids are inside and interacting with each other in greater numbers, cold and flu season inevitably follows.

 Another option is using a saline nasal spray or drops, which makes thin mucus easier to blow out or remove with a bulb syringe.
 This is especially helpful before feeding and bedtime.

 If your child is over 1 year old, try giving honey for a cough instead of medication.
-You can give 2 to 5 ml of honey a few times during the day.
-Studies show that honey is safer and likely more effective than cough medicines for children over 1-year-old.
+You can give 2 to 5 milliliters (mL) of honey a few times during the day.

 Extra rest can help your child recover faster.

 Your child may be very hot due to fever.
-Dress them comfortably and avoid heavy blankets or excessive layers that could make your child feel hotter.
-A lukewarm bath can also help your child cool off and wind down before taking a nap or going to sleep for the night.
+Dress them comfortably and avoid heavy blankets or excessive layers that could make them feel hotter.
+A lukewarm bath can also help them cool off and wind down before taking a nap or going to sleep for the night.

 Sometimes even the best at-home care isn’t enough to help your little one make a full recovery.
 Call your doctor right away if your child:

-- has a fever that will not get better after taking acetaminophen or ibuprofen
+- has a fever that doesn’t get better after taking acetaminophen or ibuprofen

 - seems unusually drowsy or lethargic